-Himalayan Children’s Charities was established to help address the Nepali orphan crisis through education, nurturing care, and innovative mentorship, that empowers at-risk children to live lives of dignity, self-sufficiency, and community leadership.
+Himalayan Children’s Charities was established to help address the Nepali orphan crisis through education, nurturing care, and innovative mentorship.

 Nepal is one of the poorest countries in the world, and children represent the most vulnerable segment of the population.
 Problems faced by children, especially from rural areas and marginalized communities, include: child marriage, child labor, trafficking, lack of access to education, and gender and caste discrimination.
-Nepali children average only eight years of schooling, and as of 2012, only 25% of children who enroll in the 1st grade complete grade 10 (UNESCO 2015 Report).
-Many children are forced to leave school to work and, according to UNICEF, 33.9% of Nepalis between the ages of 5-14 are involved in child labor – including in hazardous conditions, forced labor, and child trafficking and sexual exploitation.
-Compounding the issue even further, the devastating earthquakes in 2015 created hundreds of orphans, leaving them traumatized and still living in displacement camps two years later.
+Nepali children average only eight years of schooling, and only 25% of children who enroll in the 1st grade will complete grade 10 (UNESCO 2015 Report).
+Many children are forced to leave school to work and, according to UNICEF, 33.9% of Nepalis between the ages of 5-14 are involved in child labor.